muratk5n/thirdwave/en/README.md

 ---

 Still the total projected cost of F-35 project is at $1.7 trillion.
-That's a lot of money.
+That's a lot of money...
+I suspect price-performance ratio of this project is pretty high.

 ---